 Signs and symptoms of pH shock

 The signs and symptoms of pH shock are very similar to those of any other shock in your fish.
-There is though, one thing that will tell you that pH is the cause of the issue.
-Testing!
-Again, this is another reason that regular tests are a must.
+There is though, one thing that will tell you that pH change is the cause of the issue.
+This is one of many reasons that regular tests are a must.
 Testing the water will show you quite quickly that the pH has changed since your last test.
 Even with a mature aquarium, testing at least once a month will help you a lot in identifying issues.